The Vikings Return

 … at the command of the glorious King Edgar, a law of great severity was promulgated throughout England to serve as a deterrent against all sorts of crime by means of a dreadful punishment: that, if any thief or robber were found anywhere in the country, he would be tortured at length by having his eyes put out, his hands cut off, his ears torn off, his nostrils carved open and his feet removed; and finally, with the skin and hair of his head flayed off, he would be abandoned in the open fields, dead in respect of nearly all his limbs, to be devoured by wild beasts and birds and hounds of the night.

-The severe punishment described by Lantfred is not to be found in any surviving law-code of Edgar (Æthelred’s father).
-However, a similar range of tortures is found in the laws of King Cnut (II Cnut 30), which are largely culled from the laws of previous kings, and this could well have been taken from the decree that Lantfred is talking about.
+The severe punishment described by Lantfred is not to be found in any surviving law-code of Edgar (Æthelred’s father), but a similar range of tortures is found in the laws of King Cnut (II Cnut 30), which are largely culled from the laws of previous kings, and they could well have been taken from the decree that Lantfred is talking about.
 Presumably these types of punishment also applied during Æthelred’s reign.

 The monetary value, based on rank, of a person’s life.